natanfirst/natanfirst/README.md

 # Hey 👋

-My name is Natan Alves and i have 19 years old, and I am from Brazil. 🇧🇷
+My name is Natan Alves and i have 19 years old, and I'm from Brazil. 🇧🇷

 I'm passionate about solving problems, I'm always learning more, and I love challenges. 🚀